PE and Sport Grant

-The Government is providing £150 million of ‘Sport Premium’ funding per annum (academic year) to primary schools for 2013/14, 2014/15, 2015/16 and 2016/17 to support the delivery of PE & School Sport.
+The Government has provided £150 million of ‘Sport Premium’ funding per annum (academic year) to primary schools for the last 6 years to support the delivery of PE & School Sport.
 This funding is ring fenced and Ofsted reports on the expenditure and its impact.

-All schools with 17 or more primary-aged pupils (5-11 yrs) receive a lump sum of £8,000 plus a premium of £5 per pupil, per annum and for the academic year 2017/18 the Government doubled the funding so each school received £16,000 and £10 per pupil on roll at the time of the January school census.
+Initially all schools with 17 or more primary-aged pupils (5-11 yrs) received a lump sum of £8,000 plus a premium of £5 per pupil, per annum and from the academic year 2017/18 the Government doubled the funding so each school received £16,000 and £10 per pupil on roll at the time of the January school census.

 The Government does not dictate how schools should spend this money, but are clear that schools will need to employ the strategies that they know will support their pupils to increase their active participation in sports.